geelweb/docker-django-postgis/README.md

 ### Create a basic Postgres image

 The Postgres image is located in the `postgres` repository.
-Check the README file inside the repository to detailled instructions on how to build and run the container.
+Read the [Postgres README](postgresql/README.md] for detailled instructions on how to build and run the container.